zcrayman/tut-rest/4/README.md

 ## Step 4: Testing your Service using RESTTemplate

 Motivation?
-Prove that the web.xml will work?
+Prove that the servlet configuration will work?
 Bringing it all together and running for real.

-ie, functional testing.
+ie, functional testing. - rest.functional.OrderTests